Narendra Modi to become first Indian Prime Minister to visit Israel

 "As India seeks to modernize and grow its defense capabilities, it could find an able ally in Israel.
 The two countries see themselves as bulwarks of democracy in a region rife with illiberal leaders," said CNN New Delhi Bureau Chief Ravi Agrawal.

-While India and Israel have a diplomatic relationship dating back to 1992, this is the first time that an Indian Prime Minister has visited.
+While India and Israel have a diplomatic relationship dating back to 1992, the July trip would be the first time that an Indian Prime Minister has visited.

 Under a program titled "Make in India," Modi has been looking for foreign companies to set up production in India.
 Modi's trip will likely be viewed as an opportunity to encourage Israeli businesses—comprising everything from diamond merchants to tech firms—to sell their wares in India.